seekingalpha/ObjectiveStyle/README.md

 ###Do:

 	static const NSTimeInterval SALPostViewControllerFadeAnimationDuration = 0.25;
-	static NSString * const SALAbouViewControllerCompanyName = @”Seeking Alpha”
+	static NSString * const SALAbouViewControllerCompanyName = @"Seeking Alpha";

 ###Don't:

 	static conts NSTimeInterval fadetime = 0.25;
-	#define CompanyName @”Seeking Alpha”
+	#define CompanyName @"Seeking Alpha"

 `dealloc` methods should be placed at the top of the implementation, directly after `@synthesize` and `@dynamic`. `init` should be placed directly below `dealloc`.

-If the name of a `BOOL` property is an adjective, the property should omit the “is” prefix, but should specify the conventional name for the get accessor.
+If the name of a `BOOL` property is an adjective, the property should omit the “is" prefix, but should specify the conventional name for the get accessor.

 	@property (assign, getter=isCool) BOOL pro;